linux-nvme/nvme-cli/doc/rst/ioctl.rst

 **Description**

 Returns a Reservation Status data structure to memory that describes the registration and reservation status of a namespace.
-See the defintion for the returned structure, :c:type:`struct nvme_reservation_status <nvme_reservation_status>`, for more details.
+See the definition for the returned structure, :c:type:`struct nvme_reservation_status <nvme_reservation_status>`, for more details.

 **Return**